shanudhawale/RAG-chatbot/README.md

 - FastAPI for API endpoints
 - LlamaIndex framework for RAG implementation
 - ChromaDB for vector storage + Instructor-base Embeddings for PDF/DOCX + SummaryIndex for XLSX documents
-- LLM evaluation via LlamaIndex using RelevancyEvaluator, FaithfulnessEvaluator
+- LLM evaluation via MLflow using Relevancy Evaluator, Faithfulness Evaluator and Latency

 ### Frontend Components
 - Chainlit for interactive interface